TuurDutoit/crash/README.md

 ## API

-> API docs are under construction.
-In the meantime, you can waste some time looking at the [source code]; it's only 500 lines of nice, fluffy code!

 ### Crash
 This is the main object, returned by `require()`, injected by `defined()` or set as `window.Crash`.
 Anything related to Crash sits in this namespace.